Skip to main content

 Attributes

-This article details the type of attributes a data model can have in a Brinqa Platform, and how to create or edit data model attributes.
+This article details the attribute types, attribute options and how to create or edit data model attributes.
 See Attribute references for the list of attributes each data model has.

 What are attributes?